This is my search section here

 I. Introduction

 Good morning!
-We just spent the last five weeks in the Stewardship core seminar talking about money.
+We just spent the last seven weeks in the Stewardship core seminar talking about money.
 But God’s made us stewards of more than just money; He’s also made us stewards of our time.
-And this will be the focus of our next two weeks…if the Lord gives us the time!
+And this will be the focus of our next two weeks.

 As with money, stewarding our time can get pretty counter-cultural.
 In the first class, we talked about the shift in thinking that all Christians need to make.
 Instead of thinking that all our money is ours and there’s only a portion that we need to “give back” to God, the reality is that all our money belongs to God.
 We’re not the owners; we’re stewards.